keptn/keptn.github.io/content/docs/0.2.0/usecases/runbook-automation-and-self-healing/index.md

 ## Troubleshooting

-- Please note that Dynatrace has its feature called **Frequent Issue Detection** enabled by default.
+- Please note that Dynatrace has a feature called **Frequent Issue Detection** enabled by default.
 This means, that if Dynatrace detects the same problem multiple times, it will be classified as a frequent issue and problem notifications won't be sent out to third party tools.
 Therefore, the use case might not be able to be run a couple of times in a row.
 To disable the feature for your tenant please reach out to the Dynatrace support team.

 - In ServiceNow you can take a look at the **System Log** > **All** to verify which actions have been executed.
 You should be able to see some logs on the execution of the keptn demo workflow as shown in the screenshot:
     {{< popup_image